-Canon G9 X Mark II versus Panasonic LX15
+Canon G9 X Mark II vs Panasonic LX15

-The Canon PowerShot G9 X Mark II and the Panasonic Lumix DMC-LX15 (labelled Panasonic LX10 in some countries) are two digital cameras that were announced, respectively, in January 2017 and September 2016.
+The Canon PowerShot G9 X Mark II and the Panasonic Lumix DMC-LX15 (labelled Panasonic LX10 in some countries) are two digital cameras that were officially introduced, respectively, in January 2017 and September 2016.
 Both the G9X Mark II and the LX15 are fixed lens compact cameras that are equipped with an one-inch sensor.
-Both cameras offer a resolution of 20 megapixel.
+Both cameras offer a resolution of 20 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic LX15 is notably larger (12 percent) than the Canon G9 X Mark II.
 Moreover, the LX15 is substantially heavier (50 percent) than the G9X Mark II.
 In this context, it is worth noting that neither the G9X Mark II nor the LX15 are weather-sealed.